ralienpp/hello-at90usbkey2/readme.rst

 #.
 Install the following packages, e.g. ``sudo apt-get install socat``
 #.
 Create a new VM and install Debian in it, this is a typical installation, there are no special steps here, however:

-	- you need to make sure you have plenty of free space, because the kernel building process will consume a lot of space
+	- you need to make sure you have plenty of free space, because the kernel building process will consume a lot of space.
+25..30 GB should be enough.
 	- TODO determine if 64-bit targets will work or not

 #.
 Configure the VM to have a serial port